ShaunCurtis/Blazr.Demo.Authorization/readme.md

 ### Policies

-Policies are defined as `AuthorizationPolicy` objects.
-Policies are mapped to names when the `AuthorizationService` is instantiated.
-The `AuthorizationService` maps the policy name we provide to an `AuthorizationPolicy` object.

-We build policies using an `AuthorizationPolicyBuilder`.
+It's important to understand the difference between a policy name and a policy object.
+The Authorization service holds a map of policy names to policy objects.
+When we provide a "policy" to an authorization component or call `AuthorizeAsync` on the `IAuthorizationService` we are providing the policy name.
+It maps and uses the policy object associated with the policy name.
+The map is defined when the authorization services are set up in the application services collection in `Program`/`StartUp`.

+Policy objects are defined as instances of the `AuthorizationPolicy` class and built using an `AuthorizationPolicyBuilder` instance.

-The Application defines a static `AppPolicies` class to hold all the policy code.
+The application defines a static `AppPolicies` class to hold and manage all the policy code.

 1. Defines a set of nomenclature constants for role and policy string names.
-2. Builds out a set of policies using the `AuthorizationPolicyBuilder`.
+2. Builds out a set of policy objects using the `AuthorizationPolicyBuilder`.
-3. Defines a dictionary of the defined application policies to load into `AuthorizationService`.
+3. Defines a dictionary of policy names to policy objects to load into `AuthorizationService`.
-4. Defines an `IServiceCollection` extension method for all the DI objects we need to load for our policies.
+4. Defines an `IServiceCollection` extension method to add all the `IAuthorizationHandlers` required by the policies.

+The constants:

 ```csharp
 public static class StandardPolicies